-1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2023 together with the Auditor's Report thereon.
+1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2024 together with the Auditor's Report thereon.

-2. To declare final dividend of 1.0 Singapore cent per ordinary share (one-tier tax exempt) for the financial year ended 31 December 2023.
+2. To declare final dividend of 1.0 Singapore cent per ordinary share (one-tier tax exempt) for the financial year ended 31 December 2024.

-3. To re-elect Mr. Cheng Shoong Tat, a director of the Company retiring pursuant to Article 117 of the Constitution of the Company.
+- 3. To re-elect the following Directors of the Company retiring pursuant to Regulation 117 of the Constitution of the Company: - 3.1 Dr Ong Fung Chin